sarveshveer12345-maker/supply-chain-performance-analysis-sql-powerbi/README.md

 ## Business Recommendations

 - Maintain a diversified supplier base to reduce dependency risk, while identifying opportunities to scale high-performing suppliers for better revenue growth.
-- Re-evaluate contracts and logistics strategies for high-cost suppliers (Supplier B,A & C) to reduce transportation expenses and improve profitability.
+- Re-evaluate contracts and logistics strategies for high-cost suppliers (Supplier B, A & C) to reduce transportation expenses and improve profitability.
 - Optimize supplier lead times by improving coordination, and prioritizing suppliers with faster delivery performance.
 - Implement standardized quality checks and monitoring systems to improve overall accuracy and minimize operational errors.
 - Address supply gaps with Supplier D by improving demand forecasting, inventory planning, or considering alternative suppliers to reduce backorders.